Comment on page

 For better security StackState can be configured to use exactly one of the following authentication mechanisms (replacing the standard admin user):

-- Kubernetes authentication configuration is part of the Helm chart, any changes will automatically triger a restart of the pods requiring that.
+Authentication configuration is part of the Helm chart, any changes will automatically trigger a restart of the pods requiring that.

 When a user has been authenticated permissions for that user are usually assigned based of the roles the user has.
 The documentation for the specific authentication mechanisms also contain examples on how to map the roles or groups from the external systems to the 4 standard roles of StackState: